Gigoo25/BrainiacAutoCleanupTool/Readme.txt

 	-This tool is an automated tool to facilitate the cleanup process of a computer.

 -Before running the tool-
-	-Be sure to read the onscreen instructions carefully (Atleast on the first run).
+	-Be sure to read the onscreen instructions carefully (At least on the first run).
 	-Be sure to run the tool as an administrator or it will not run.
 	-Do not try to run this tool on anything below Windows XP.
 It won't work.

 -When running the tool-
 	-It is wise to not reboot the computer until the process is done.
 Although the tool has a restore point feature and will start where you have left off it is better to close out of any programs that ask for a restart until fully done.
 (E.g. ADW Cleaner) -The tool will open tasks automatically but it is not fully automated, it still needs user input and there is a reason for that.
 You do not want to delete random files without knowledge of it.